ahirsharan/CART_DecisionTree/README.md

 * Soyabean.csv - Dataset used for analysis

-*This is a term project for the course of Data Analytics.*
+*This is a term project submitted for the course evaluation of Data Analytics(CS40003) at IIT Kharagpur*